ShaghayeghEs/Smart-Portal/README.md

 This project was done throughout a semester in 6 phases.

-1. Phase 1: Examinatin => literature studies, questionnaire design and examination of the problem in order to define the problem we were going to research.
+1. Phase 1: Examination => literature studies, questionnaire design and examination of the problem in order to define the problem we were going to research.

 2. Phase 2: Definition => Task Analysis, User Research and Context Analysis in order to define the scope and the details of the project using data from interviewing students and professors.